Charles Armand Tuffin, marquis de la Rouërie: Breton Association

-La Rouërie traveled to Coblentz and received special powers granted by the Comte d'Artois. and the Count of Provence although this came later as the Count of Provence was absent at the time.
+La Rouërie traveled to Koblenz and received special powers granted by the Comte d'Artois. and the Count of Provence although this came later as the Count of Provence was absent at the time.
 La Rouërie then began to organize the Breton Association.
 The Association raised troops and measures were taken to build support garrisons of the National Guard.
 La Rouërie was then scheduled to address the ranks of men.

-La Rouërie found support among the population of Brittany, who were very disappointed with the results of the Revolution, after having first been in favor, and then strongly opposed to the Civil Constitution of the Clergy.
+La Rouërie found support among the population of Brittany, who were very disappointed with the results of the Revolution, after having first been in favor, and then strongly opposed to the Civil Constitution of the Clergy, which sought to destroy the independence of the Catholic Church in France from control by the State.
 La Rouërie, a non practicing Catholic criticized the Civil Constitution of the Clergy, and prepared the manifesto of the Breton Association.
-He also argued that since the abolition of the States of Brittany, poverty had increased, and taxes were now three times higher.
+He also argued that since the abolition of the Provincial Estates General of Brittany, poverty had increased, and taxes were now three times higher.

-On 20 April 1792, the French declared war on the Archduchy of Austria and the Holy Roman Empire.
+On 20 April 1792, the French declared war on the Austrian Monarchy and the Holy Roman Empire.
 That same day, opponents of the Revolutionaries received the support of the Kingdom of Prussia, and the Army of Émigrés, leading to the formation of the first coalition against Revolutionary France.
 The Breton Association was ready with 10,000 men equipped for battle.

-After a raid by dragoons at the Marquis's castle, La Rouërie moved to Launay-Villiers which was located close to the hideout of Jean Chouan and his men.
-There is no evidence that La Rouërie and Jean Chouan ever met, or that he had been recruited by the Association, but La Rouërie remained for three months at Launay-Villiers until early September.
+After a raid by French Revolutionary Army dragoons upon the Marquis's castle, La Rouërie moved to Launay-Villiers, which was located close to the hideout of Jean Chouan and his men.
+There is no evidence that La Rouërie and Jean Chouan ever met face to face, or that he had been recruited by the Association, but La Rouërie remained in hiding for three months at Launay-Villiers until early September.